In the case of books, documents, and publications, the title is the

 published name.
 For other objects, title refers to the name of the

 object.
-It should be noted that a number of objects in the Collection
+Note that a number of objects in the Collection

 The Lincoln Collection contains a wide variety of types of objects,